The Vision to the Youth Bartholomew

-The Vision to the Youth Bartholomew (Видение отроку Варфоломею) is a painting by the Russian artist Mikhail Nesterov, the first and best known work in his series on Sergius of Radonezh, a medieval Russian saint.
-It is considered "the inaugural work of the Russian Symbolist movement" and is in the collection of the Tretyakov Gallery in Moscow.
+The Vision to the Youth Bartholomew (Видение отроку Варфоломею) is an oil-on-canvas painting created during 1889 and 1890 by the Russian artist Mikhail Nesterov.
+It is the first and best known work in his series on Sergius of Radonezh, a medieval Russian saint.
+The painting is considered "the inaugural work of the Russian Symbolist movement" and is in the collection of the Tretyakov Gallery in Moscow.

 The image of St. Sergius of Radonezh, who had been born Bartholomew, was near and dear to the artist since childhood and was the embodiment of the moral ideal for Nesterov.
 Nesterov gave St. Sergius a particularly important role in rallying the Russian people.
 The painting illustrates an episode from "The Life of St. Sergius" by Epiphanius the Wise:

 One day his father sent him to look for a lost foal.
 On his way he met a monk, a venerable elder, a stranger, a priest, with the appearance of an angel.
 This stranger was standing beneath an oak tree, praying devoutly and with much shedding of tears.
 The boy, seeing him, humbly made a low obeisance, and awaited the end of his prayers.

 The venerable monk, when he had ended his prayers, glanced at the boy and, conscious that he beheld the chosen vessel of the Holy Spirit, he called him to his side, blessed him, bestowed on him a kiss in the name of Christ, and asked: "What art thou seeking, or what dost thou want, child?"
 The boy answered, "My soul desires above all things to understand the Holy Scriptures.
 I have to study reading and writing, and I am sorely vexed that I cannot learn these things.
 Will you, holy Father, pray to God for me, that he will give me understanding of book-learning?"
 The monk raised his hands and his eyes toward heaven, sighed, prayed to God, then said, "Amen."